MARKED TO FANTASY

 THE CRACKS

 Blue Owl.
-Software meltdown.
+Morgan Stanley.
+Redemption gates.
 The wheels coming off.

 “We are in the super-early innings of the wheels coming off the car.”